chillpert/rayex/README.md

 3. Include the CMakeLists.txt inside the **include folder** to your CMakeLists.txt
 4. Link your target against the **shared library objects** and against SDL2

-Using CMake is not obligatory but it assures platform independence.
+Using CMake is not obligatory but recommended as RAYEXEC comes with its own CMakeLists.txt that will properly include all project headers.
+A release also comes with a fully functional example including a complete CMakeLists.txt that can be used as reference.

 ## Build
 ### Linux